-I am a member of the Department of Education, with a particular interest in Science Education at secondary level.
+I joined the Department of Education in 2009, with a particular interest in Science Education at secondary level.

 University of York Science Education Group Since completing my Physics degree and PGCE I have taught physics and science in schools and college as well as working in science curriculum development and publishing, including editing School Science Review and developing the innovative A level course, Advancing Physics.
-I have always been interested in the relationship between assessment and teaching and have been Chief Examiner for GCSE Physics and for GCSE Twenty First Century Science during the pilot stage.
-I returned to the classroom in 2006 to teach Physics before joining the University of York in September 2009
+I have always been interested in the relationship between assessment and teaching and have been Chief Examiner for GCSE Physics and for GCSE Twenty First Century Science.
+I returned to the classroom in 2006 to teach Physics before joining the University in 2009.University of York Science Education Group

 I am interested in how assessment influences what takes place in the classroom, both the use of formative assessment and the role of external assessment (GCSE and A level).
 I use research evidence to develop assessment items to support teachers in obtaining evidence of their students' learning.

 I am a Fellow of the Institute of Physics (FInstP) and a member of the Nominations Committee of the Institute.

 I am a Chartered Science Teacher (CSciTeach) and an active member of the Association for Science Education, contributing to local meetings as well as regional and national conferences.
 Currently I chair the International Group of the ASE, as well as being a member of the group ASE Futures group, and the ASE Yorkshire and Humber Regional Committee.